May 1-31, 2022

 - Run (and submit) as many times as you like.

-You must finish at the same elevation you started or lower.
-If you are higher than your start at 60:00, take your time and elevation gain when you are last at your starting elevation.
+You must finish at or below the elevation you started.
+If you are higher than your start at 60:00, take your time and elevation gain when you were last at your starting elevation.

 Try as many times as you like.
-If you think you can do better or want to try another location, try and submit again.
+If you think you can do better or want to try another time or location, go ahead and submit again.

 This is for fun.
 Be safe.
 Be smart.